 Faculties

-General Medicine
+Faculty of General Medicine

-Type of education: credit-module system
+Type of education: Credit-module system

-Type of training: full-time
+Type of training: Full-time

 Duration of training: 6 years